Luís de Meneses, 1st Marquis of Louriçal

-D. Luís Carlos Inácio Xavier de Meneses, 1st Marquis of Louriçal, 5th Count of Ericeira, (4 November 1689 - 1742), was a Portuguese nobleman and statesman, that served as Viceroy of India twice.
+D. Luís Carlos Inácio Xavier de Meneses, 1st Marquis of Louriçal and 5th Count of Ericeira (4 November 1689 – 1742) was a Portuguese nobleman and colonial administrator, who served as Viceroy of India twice.
+His two tenures as Viceroy were notable for his continued military successes and for his economic rehabilitation policies.
+His first tenure, between 1717 and 1721, started when he was only 27 years old.
+His second tenure, between 1740 and 1742 started when he was 51 years old, and arrived in Goa, with six ships and 2,300 soldiers.
+Power and expansive policies led him to be dubbed the "greatest of the governors of the Orient of the first half of the 18th century."

 Early life

 Luís Carlos Inácio Xavier de Meneses was born on 4 November 1689, to Francisco Xavier de Meneses, 4th Count of Ericeira, and D. Joana Madalena de Noronha, daughter of Luís Lobo da Silveira, 2nd Count of Sarzedas and Mariana da Silva e Lencastre.
 He was brother to fr.
 António da Piedade, a noted clergyman of his time.
 He grew up under the tutelage of his great uncle, Fernando de Meneses, 2nd Count of Ericeira, and his grandfather, Luís de Meneses, 3rd Count of Ericeira.